mikewest/mikewest.org/_posts/2008-11-21-mike-has-been-laid-off.markdown

 - Y!
 - laidoff
 - redundant
-Teaser: Yahoo! decided to stop doing development work in it's German offices, which
-    leaves me in a bit of a bind.
-I'm suddenly _incredibly_ motivated to look for new work.
-If you've got leads for me, please [drop an email (mike@mikewest.org)](mailto:mike@mikewest.org)
-Title: Has Mike been laid off?
-Yes.
-Yes he has.
-layout: post
 ---
 Yahoo! has decided to close down the engineering team in it's German office, of which I am (er... [was][hmblo]) a part.
 I'm suddenly _incredibly_ motivated to look for new work.